 Senate Bill (SB) 79, the “Abundant and Affordable Homes Near Transit Act,” goes into effect on July 1, 2026.
-For more information on the bill, including preliminary mapping of eligible TOD stops, explore the interactive StoryMap of Citywide Potential Eligibility.
+For more information on the bill, including preliminary mapping of eligible Transit-Oriented Development (TOD) stops, explore the interactive StoryMap of Citywide Potential Eligibility.

 Disclaimer: The map linked below is in draft format and intended for exploratory purposes only, based on initial analysis of the language contained in Senate Bill 79.
 SB 79 requires that the Southern California Association of Governments (SCAG) create a map of the City’s transit-oriented development stops and zones by tier, as designated by SB 79, and in accordance with any guidance prepared by the Department of Housing and Community Development.
 Updated SB 79 maps will be released as new information becomes available and if any changes to potential TOD stops are identified.